L.M.Reid is a gardener with lots of experience. This writer has published many gardening articles so you can learn how to grow many plants.

 - Use rain water when possible because tap water has all sorts of chemicals added.

-Staking the Tomato Plants
+Staking the Tomatoes

 Because they can grow tall, most of these plants need to be held up by using stakes.
 I use long and thin branches for my stakes.
 You can also use garden canes or specially made flat stakes